-There are two* different types of intrauterine devices (IUDs): hormonal and non-hormonal.
+There are two different types of intrauterine devices (IUDs): hormonal and non-hormonal.
 There are currently four brands of hormonal IUDs—Mirena, Skyla, Liletta, and Kyleena—and one brand of non-hormonal IUD, Paragard.
-You may have heard about these two options in the media, but, fancy TV commercials aside, what’s the difference between them and is one of them right for you?
+You may have heard about the different brands in the media, but, fancy TV commercials aside, what’s the difference between them and is one of them right for you?

 - They work.
 Really, really well.
 Both IUDs are ranked among the most effective birth control methods you could use, up there with having your tubes tied.

 - They’re safe.
-Pretty much anyone who wants to prevent pregnancy for a year or more could use an IUD.
-Editor's note: We should say more explicitly that "pretty much anyone” DOES include women who have never had a baby.
-Our article IUDs are A-OK will tell you more about how IUDs are safe for most women—whether they’ve had a baby or not.)
+Pretty much anyone who wants to prevent pregnancy could use an IUD.
+And, to be clear, “pretty much anyone” DOES include people who have never given birth.
+(Bedsider’s article IUDs are A-OK will tell you more about how IUDs are safe for most people with a uterus—whether they’ve had a baby or not.)
 And we can add that IUDs are often safe for people with medical conditions that rule out other types of birth control.

 - They’re small.
-They’re both shaped like a T, and the T itself is about as thick as a tampon string.
-The different IUDs vary slightly in size, but all are smaller than an iPod Shuffle.
+All the IUDs on the U.S. market are T-shaped, and the T itself is about as thick as a tampon string.
+The different IUDs vary slightly in size, but all are smaller than an Apple Watch.

 - They are affordable, especially in the long run.
 At present, insurers are required to cover IUDs with no out-of-pocket costs, so if you have health insurance, you should be home free.
-If you have to pay for an IUD up-front, it can seem expensive.
-But if you use it for at least a year, it is actually cheaper than most other forms of birth control, and definitely cheaper than having a baby!
+If you have to pay for an IUD up-front, it can seem expensive, but if you use it for at least a year, it is actually cheaper than most other forms of birth control.
 A clinic may be able to help you pay for an IUD in installments.

 - They are easy to start using.
 You can usually have the IUD inserted at your first visit to your health care provider.
-In most cases, having an IUD inserted feels similar to having a Pap smear, and takes about 60 seconds total.
+In most cases, having an IUD inserted takes about 60 seconds total.